Japan City Guides: Sakurajima

 Fire Island Festival (Hinoshima)

-A must visit is Furusato Kanko Hotel, which houses a beautiful outdoor onsen (natural spa), located on the ocean front, with a large, lovely shrine.
+A must visit was the Furusato Kanko Hotel, which housed a beautiful outdoor onsen (natural spa), located on the ocean front, with a large, lovely shrine.

-This onsen is unusual in that it is mixed gender and the hotel provides customers with a yukata (robe) that can be worn inside the water to cover the usual (single sex only) nakedness.
-It is a highly recommended place to visit for a relaxing slice of Japanese culture.
+This onsen was unusual in that it was mixed gender and the hotel provided customers with a yukata (robe) that could be worn inside the water to cover the usual (single sex only) nakedness.
+It was a highly recommended place to visit for a relaxing slice of Japanese culture before it closed in September 2012.

 How to get to Sakurajima

 From the Kagoshima ferry terminal in Kagoshima City, Sakurajima is a 15 minute ferry ride across Kagoshima Bay.
 The ferry port is 10 minutes walk from JR Kagoshima Station.
-The boats leave about four times an hour, slowing down to twice an hour at 10:00 pm.
-There are Shinkansen bullet trains to Kagoshima from Fukuoka.
+There are Shinkansen bullet trains to Kagoshima Chuo Station from Fukuoka.

 Japan articles by Stephanie Plewes